 Email series are useful at various points in the buying process: when your customer has indicated their interest in purchasing an item; when they’ve added the item to their online shopping cart; when they’ve made several purchases and demonstrated distinctive buying habits.
 They’re also particularly effective when it comes to keeping interested and new customers connected to your business.
 For instance, you may send:

-- A confirmation that an interested or new customer has subscribed to your mailing list.
-They should receive this email right after they sign up for your mailing list, complete with any discounts or other incentives you offered in return for their email.
+Customers should receive this email right after they sign up for your mailing list, complete with any discounts or other incentives you offered in return for their email.
 Whether or not they’ve already made a purchase, remember to thank them for signing up.
 This demonstrates that you value them as a customer.

-- An introduction to the ways in which customers can engage with your business.
 Do you offer multiple shopping options, such as a physical location in addition to your ecommerce platform?
 Are you on social media?
 Use this email to show your new customers the options they have to support your business.

-- An email that helps you get to know your customers.
 You don’t always have to wait for customers to become repeat supporters to gather the information that will help you direct them to the products and services they want.
 Give your newer customers the chance to provide your business feedback and information on their interests and preferences

-Automated email series are valuable throughout the process of developing and strengthening your business’s relationships with your customers.
+Series emails are valuable throughout the process of developing and strengthening your business’s relationships with your customers.
 You can learn more about the importance and value of automated communications using Fonteva’s guide to association management software and apply this useful tool to your business’s communications strategy.

 Interested and new customers can’t engage with your email series until they get on your mailing list in the first place!
 You can motivate them to sign up by incentivizing their subscription to your email list.

-3. Incentivize subscription to your email list.
+3. Incentivize subscription to your email list

 While your email list undoubtedly benefits your business by keeping you connected to your customers, it also benefits them by ensuring that they’re updated on recent developments at your business.
 However, your newest customers may not be aware of how valuable your emails can be for them.
 Motivate new supporters to join your email list with an incentive.